fbpx

 Soft Coated Wheaten Terriers have a square-proportioned body and a wavy, silky coat.

-Whippets have a sleek and streamlined bodies, powerful hindquarters, and a keen, alert expression.
+Whippets have sleek and streamlined bodies, powerful hindquarters, and keen, alert expression.

-Breed comparisons can help families determine which medium-sized dog breed best fits their lifestyle and personality.
+Breed comparisons can help families determine which medium-sized dog breed fits their lifestyle and personality best.

 Size vs. EnergyGrooming Needs vs. Temperament